-Dr. Cykert is a Professor of Medicine at UNC-CH.
-He is a faculty member of the Greensboro Area Health Education Center.
-His medical practice is at Moses Cone Memorial Hospital in Greensboro and he is Chief of the Internal Medicine Teaching Program there.
+Samuel Cykert, MD, is a professor of medicine at UNC-Chapel Hill and a faculty member of the Greensboro Area Health Education Center.
+His medical practice is at Moses Cone Memorial Hospital in Greensboro, NC, and he is Chief of the Internal Medicine Teaching Program there.
 He was recently named NC AHEC Director of Primary Care Residency Education.

 Awards and Honors

-- 2006 Joseph P. Stevens Teaching Award, Internal Medicine Training Program
+- Joseph P. Stevens Teaching Award, Internal Medicine Training Program, 2006

-- 1996 Society of General Medicine National Award for Innovation in Medical Education
+- Society of General Medicine National Award for Innovation in Medical Education, 1996